Information for New Students

 I want to try Ashtanga at New Vibe Yoga.
 Can I come to class and then decide after class whether I want to become a member?

 Yes.
-After your first class, you can decide if you want to pay for a drop-in $20, an introductory month for new students $75, or 3 classes for $30.
+After your first class, you can decide if you want to pay for a drop-in $25, or an introductory unlimited month for $50.

 What form of Payment is Preferred?